ibm-cloud-docs/dr-automation-powervs/power-ha-getting-started.md

 {: toc-completion-time="10m"}

-Setup {{site.data.keyword.DR_full}} **HA Automation** helps you deploy and operate high-availability clusters using PowerHA SystemMirror with minimal manual effort.
+Setup {{site.data.keyword.DR_full}} **PowerHA** helps you deploy and operate high-availability clusters by using PowerHA SystemMirror with minimal manual effort.
 The service integrates with IBM Cloud to streamline onboarding, cluster lifecycle operations, and service management for PowerHA-enabled virtual machines.

-You can deploy HA automation from the IBM Cloud catalog.
+You can deploy PowerHA from the IBM Cloud catalog.
 The UI catalog guides you through selecting the PowerHA plan and associating existing PowerVS virtual machines that participate in a PowerHA cluster.
 The service focuses on automation, visibility, and lifecycle management, while cluster configuration and application setup remain customer-managed.
 {: shortdesc}